derek-mckinney/GrumpyCat/contrib/README.md

 ### Packaging ###
 The [Debian](/contrib/debian) subfolder contains the copyright file.

-All other packaging related files can be found in the [digibyte-core/packaging](https://github.com/digibyte-core/packaging) repository.
+All other packaging related files can be found in the [grumpycat-core/packaging](https://github.com/grumpycat-core/packaging) repository.

 ### [Gitian-descriptors](/contrib/gitian-descriptors) ###
 Files used during the gitian build process.
-For more information about gitian, see the [the DigiByte Core documentation repository](https://github.com/digibyte-core/docs).
+For more information about gitian, see the [the GrumpyCat Core documentation repository](https://github.com/grumpycat-core/docs).

 ### [Gitian-keys](/contrib/gitian-keys)
-PGP keys used for signing DigiByte Core [Gitian release](/doc/release-process.md) results.
+PGP keys used for signing GrumpyCat Core [Gitian release](/doc/release-process.md) results.

 ### [MacDeploy](/contrib/macdeploy) ###
 Scripts and notes for Mac builds.